Top universities in America

 Find out the top 10 universities in the USA for this year as well as how much they charge and where to apply.

-When applying for universities in America, many UK students will (rightly) be looking at the very top and popular American Universities to get the best education possible and make their CVs sparkle.
+When applying for universities in America, many UK students will (rightly) be looking for the most popular American universities to get the best education — and make their CVs sparkle!

 On this basis, we have used the latest US university rankings by US News, a worldwide recognised list of America's best universities.
 The ranking is based on a wide array of criteria, with a strong emphasis on those most coveted by employers.

 Please note: all tuition fee figures and rankings listed are for 2013-14.

 Princeton University - £24,805/yr

 Princeton University is in a quiet suburban town of New Jersey.
 Enrollment of new students is around 5,200 a year.

 The application deadline is 1st January and Princeton had an acceptance rate of 8.8% last year.

 Once home to Facebook's Mark Zuckerberg, Harvard University is often cited as the best university in the world.
 The campus is located in a typical urban setting, just outside of Boston, MA.
 Harvard enrolls around 6,000 students a year, and the application deadline date is 1st January.

 Of course, at number one, the competition is fierce resulting in an acceptance rate of just 7% - a fraction of which are from outside the US.